BluEyedTree/ML_From_Scratch/README.md

 # ML_From_Scratch
-> A bunch of machine learning models and algorithms written from scratch (or scrattish in some cases)
+> A bunch of machine learning models and algorithms written from scratch (or scrattish in some cases).

+The goal is to have every algorithm written as clearly and concisely as possible.
+Hopefully, this will be a useful resource for novice machine learning enthusiasts!

 ## Usage example

 python KNN.py

-Running any files should give some sensible output based on a toy dataset from sklearn.
+Running any file should give some sensible output based on a toy dataset from sklearn.

 ## Development setup